 - Every project must be localised with a local leader, and local organisations to ensure participation and adoption by the community.

 Can you pull these pieces together in your local area?

 - a street in your area that would benefit from a conversion

-- a local NFP organisation who would seek funding, or a business that would sponsor the conversion work
+- resident gardeners who will volunteer, or a local NFP organisation who would seek funding, or a business that would sponsor the conversion work

-- a local social enterprise or small business who would do the work
+- a local social enterprise or small business who would do the conversion if you have funds

 Check the Shady Lanes directory for council policies, services and other information that can help you.
 Or add yourself to the directory so other people can find you.